desihub/gpu_specter/README.md

 # Getting ready to run

-`module load esslurm python cuda/10.1.243`
+`module load esslurm python cuda`

-Cuda and CuPy versions must be compatible (in this case, both are 10.1)
+Cuda and CuPy versions must be compatible (in this case, both are 10.2)

 `salloc -C gpu -N 1 -t 60 -c 10 --gres=gpu:1 -A m1759`